-In connection with the preparation of our financial statements at and for the years ended December 31, 2023, 2022 and 2021 and the three months ended March 31, 2024, our management identified material weaknesses in the design of our internal control over financial reporting across the principles for each component of the COSO framework at the entity level (i.e. control environment, risk assessment, monitoring, information & communication and control activities) and accordingly, across its business and IT processes.
+In connection with the preparation of our financial statements at and for the years ended December 31, 2023, 2022 and 2021 and three and six months ended June 30, 2024 and 2023, our management identified material weaknesses in the design of our internal control over financial reporting across the principles for each component of the COSO framework at the entity level (i.e. control environment, risk assessment, monitoring, information & communication and control activities) and accordingly, across its business and IT processes.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be detected or prevented on a timely basis.
 Specifically, the material weaknesses that were identified, individually or in the aggregate, included the following: